MMD Guidance: Training-Free Distribution Adaptation for Diffusion Models via Maximum Mean Discrepancy Guidance: Related Work

 \textbf{Adaptation of Diffusion Models.} A complementary line adapts pretrained text-to-image models to user-specific concepts and styles.
 Textual Inversion learns novel token embeddings for new subjects \citep{gal2022textualinversion}; DreamBooth fine-tunes for subject fidelity with a handful of images \citep{ruiz2023dreambooth}; and LoRA enables parameter-efficient adaptation via low-rank updates \citep{hu2022lora}.
 Structural controllers such as ControlNet and T2I-Adapter add spatial/structural conditions with lightweight modules \citep{zhang2023controlnet,mou2024t2iadapter}.
 In a recent work, Domain Guidance \citep{zhong2025domain} uses the pretrained diffusion models and a fine-tuned model to guide generation toward the target domain.
 While effective, these methods require optimization and parameter storage, and can overfit tiny reference sets.
 Our approach is training-free and operates at inference time, making it complementary in deployment and privacy-constrained settings.

-\textbf{MMD and distribution alignment.} The maximum mean discrepancy (MMD) is a kernel-based integral probability metric with strong finite-sample properties, widely used in two-sample testing \citep{gretton2012kernel}, domain adaptation \citep{long2015dan}, and generative modeling \citep{li2015gmmn,li2017mmdgan,binkowski2018kid}.
+\textbf{MMD and distribution alignment.} The maximum mean discrepancy (MMD) is a kernel-based integral probability metric with strong finite-sample properties, widely used in two-sample testing \citep{gretton2012kernel}, domain adaptation \citep{long2015dan}, and generative modeling \citep{li2015gmmn,li2017mmdgan,binkowski2018kid,wang2023distributedKID,wu2026maximum_isit}.
+Also, the MMD and kernel-based scores have been used for online evaluation and selection of generative models \citep{hu2025multiarmedbandit,rezaei2024be,hu2025online,hu2025promptwise,jafari2026dakucb,nia2026mixturegreedy}, and have been used for embedding alignment \citep{jalali2025spec,gong2025kernel,Ospanov_2025_ICCV,wu2026koda} and generative model comparison \citep{zhang2024interpretable,zhang2025finc,lotfian2026promptsplit}.
 In concurrent work, \cite{galashov2025} replaces the static guidance weight $w$ with a timestep-dependent learnable function.
 They train a neural network to predict this function using MMD as the optimization objective.
-In contrast, our training-free method applies MMD directly within the denoising process by injecting $\nabla_{x_t}\mathrm{MMD}^2$ into the diffusion sampler, guiding samples toward the reference distribution, whereas prior work primarily employs MMD as a training loss or evaluation metric.
+In contrast, our training-free method applies MMD directly within the denoising process by injecting $\nabla_{x_t}\mathrm{MMD}^2$ into the diffusion sampler, guiding samples toward the reference distribution, whereas prior work employs MMD as a training loss or evaluation metric.